RCdeWit/infra/README.md

 3. Add an SSH key to your DO account and copy the public key to `config/id_rsa.pub`
 4. Retrieve the SSH key ID with `doctl compute ssh-key list`
-5. Set the appropriate environment variables in `config/.env` and source them;
+5. Set the appropriate environment variables in `configs/.env` and source them;
    take a look at `.config/.env.example` for an example.
 6. From the `terraform` directory, deploy with `terraform apply`

 ### Configure VPS

+This project uses PyInfra to manage the provisioned resources in an imperative manner. `scripts/deploy_reverse_proxt.py` provides a wrapper script for the different stages in the deployement.

 1. Create a [Tailscale auth
    key](https://login.tailscale.com/admin/settings/keys).
 Apply the following